ade-la-c/ft_irc/ft_irc_docs.md

 parameters : <password>
 ```

-Must be entered before the latter of the USER/NICK pair\
+Must be entered before the latter of the USER/NICK pair.\
-Password must match the one from the server arguments\
+Password must match the one from the server arguments.\
-Can send multiple ones but only the last one is used
+Can send multiple ones but only the last one is used.

 Recommended order:
 1. PASS